 (Update provided by Willis Towers Watson, legalsuper’s investment asset consultant)

 The inclusion of China A-Shares in MSCI’s benchmarks over the month signals a further step forward in the opening up of the Chinese share market and its global integration.
-The Chinese manufacturing PMI as measured by Caixin Manufacturing PMI fell to 49.6 in May, from 50.3 in April, representing the first decline in manufacturing since June 2016.
-The Chinese RMB appreciated against the USD over the month by 1.1%, and the Chinese stock market fell 1.2% (in local currency terms), as measured by the Shanghai Composite Index.
-Over the same period, the MSCI World ex Australia Accumulation Index returned 1.6% in local currency terms, and 2.8% in unhedged Australian dollar terms.
+The Chinese manufacturing PMI as measured by Caixin Manufacturing PMI rose to 50.4 in June, from 49.6 in May, due to an increase in new orders and exports.
+The Chinese RMB appreciated against the USD over the month by 0.5%, and the Chinese stock market returned 2.4% (in local currency terms), as measured by the Shanghai Composite Index.
+Over the same period, the MSCI World ex Australia Accumulation Index returned 0.0% in local currency terms, and -2.6% in unhedged AUD terms.

 Note: This investment commentary does not constitute advice.
 All investment figures quoted relate to before-tax performance of the relevant industry benchmark. © 2017 Willis Towers Watson.